samtools/hts-specs/htsget.md

 ### Security considerations

-The URL and headers might contain embedded authentication tokens; therefore, production clients and servers should not unnecessarily print them to console, write them to logs, embed them in error messages, etc.
+The data block URL and headers might contain embedded authentication tokens; therefore, production clients and servers should not unnecessarily print them to console, write them to logs, embed them in error messages, etc.

 # Possible future enhancements